animatlabs/workflow-forge/docs/architecture/overview.md

 }
 ```

-### Middleware Order
+### Middleware order

-Middleware executes in the order they are added:
+Registration order defines nesting (see [Middleware Pipeline](middleware-pipeline.md) for the exact wrap rules):

-- First added = outermost layer
+- First added runs as the outer layer on the way in.
-- Last added = innermost layer (wraps the operation)
+- Last added hugs the operation.

 ---